Idaho v. United States: History

 Prior to Senate ratification of both agreements, Idaho became a state.
 Congress passed the Idaho Statehood Act that ratified the state constitution, which contained a section disclaiming the state's rights to unappropriated public lands and lands owned by tribes.
 In 1891, Congress ratified the earlier agreements with the tribe.
 In 1894, the tribe ceded a one-mile wide strip (the "Harrison cession") for use by the Washington and Idaho Railway to extend its tracks.
 In 1908 Congress gave Idaho an area now known as Heyburn State Park.

 This area of Idaho was known for mining and has long held the nickname of "Silver Valley."
 It has been the second-largest area of silver production in the country.
-From 1880-1980 the Coeur d'Alene basin was one of the most productive silver, lead, and zinc mining regions in the country.
+From 1880 to 1980 the Coeur d'Alene basin was one of the most productive silver, lead, and zinc mining regions in the country.
 The waste from the mining, estimated at 72 million tons, contaminated land and downstream waters, including the Coeur d'Alene River and Lake Coeur d'Alene.
 As of 2012, the Silver Valley was the second largest Superfund cleanup site in the nation, as designated by the United States Environmental Protection Agency (EPA).

 Prior court action

 For years the Coeur d'Alene tried to work with the state on clean-up and management of Lake Coeur d'Alene, but was unable to reach agreement on gaining a larger role.
 In 1991, the tribe notified the state of its intent to sue for title of the lake and submerged lands beneath.
 The case was brought in the U.S. District Court which initially held that a suit by the tribe against the state was barred by the Eleventh Amendment.
 The tribe appealed the decision to the Ninth Circuit Court.
 The Ninth Circuit affirmed in part and reversed in part, and the state appealed to the U.S. Supreme Court.

 In the Supreme Court, Justice Anthony Kennedy delivered the majority opinion which held that the Eleventh Amendment barred direct lawsuits by tribes against a state.
-The decision was 5-4, with Chief Justice William Rehnquist and Justices O'Connor, Scalia, and Thomas joining Kennedy.
+The decision was 5–4, with Chief Justice William Rehnquist and Justices O'Connor, Scalia, and Thomas joining Kennedy.
 Justice David Souter dissented, joined by Justices Stevens, Ginsburg, and Breyer.

 The Coeur d'Alene tribe requested that the United States sue to quiet title to the submerged lands on the reservation.
 The tribe moved to intervene on the side of the United States in this suit, and the court granted the request.
 The court found that the earlier executive agreements had clearly intended to reserve the lake and submerged land for the use of the tribe, and ruled for the United States.

 The state appealed the ruling to the Ninth Circuit Court.
 The Ninth Circuit affirmed the decision of the trial court, pointing out additional information that supported the lower court's ruling that was not in the District Court's memorandum opinion.

 The state again appealed and the Supreme Court granted certiorari.